 In September 1913, No.2 successfully completed the RFC’s first overseas deployment to Ireland and in June 1914 they travelled 570 miles south to Netheravon with only one fatal accident (the result of a forced landing).

-Three weeks later they returned north without incident, only to repeat the move south on 3 August to prepare for deployment to France.
+They returned north without incident three weeks later, only to repeat the move south on the 3rd August to prepare for deployment to France.

-From 7 August Harvey-Kelly was one of several pilots to carry out anti-submarine patrols while the RFC gathered for the Channel crossing in which Kelly was to usurp his commanding officer.
+From the 7th August, Harvey-Kelly was one of several pilots who carried out anti-submarine patrols while the RFC gathered for the Channel crossing, where Kelly was to usurp his commanding officer.

-On arrival, the RFC soon moved en-masse to Maubeuge to begin recce patrols and engage in combat with their German counterparts.
-Always in the thick of the Action, in February 1915 Harvey-Kelly was gazetted for a DSO and promoted Captain in May 1915 and Flight Commander in June.
+On arrival, the RFC soon moved en masse to Maubeuge to begin reconnaissance patrols and engage in combat with their German counterparts.
+Always in the thick of the Action, Harvey-Kelly was gazetted for a DSO in February 1915 and promoted to Captain in May 1915 and Flight Commander in June.

-In January 1916 Harvey-Kelly was promoted (Temporary) Major commanding No.3 Squadron.
-Despite promotion, he is said to have remained as funny as a man and as aggressive as a pilot as ever.
-The South African airman Jack Slessor described him as "mad as a hawk".
+In January 1916, Harvey-Kelly was promoted (Temporary) to Major commanding No.3 Squadron.
+Despite his promotion, he is said to have remained as funny as a man and as aggressive as a pilot as ever.
+The South African airman Jack Slessor described him as "mad as a hawk."

-In January 1917 Kelly was appointed CO of 56 Squadron, and in February of the following year CO of 19 Squadron.
+In January 1917, Kelly was appointed CO of 56 Squadron and CO of 19 Squadron in February of the following year.

-Fighting furiously, Harvey-Kelly was finally shot down by Kurt Wolff, the highest scoring German pilot during this period.
-Three days after his crash landing he succumbed to his injuries (2 May 1918) and was laid to rest in Browns Copse Cemetery, Roeux.
+Fighting furiously, Harvey-Kelly was finally shot down by Kurt Wolff, the highest-scoring German pilot during this period.
+Three days after his crash landing, he succumbed to his injuries (2nd May 1918) and was laid to rest in Browns Copse Cemetery, Roeux.
 He was 26 years old.

 After the war Bay's family received a Red Cross package from Germany containing his watch, knee compass and cigarette case.